LuigiClemente/zammad-login/openfga.md

    Note that for this particular condition, the value of `remaining_invitations` is fully maintained on the backend side (persisted in the relationship tuple).
 When you do a check, the persisted context in OpenFGA already includes the current `remaining_invitations`.
 If `remaining_invitations` is 0, `allowed` will return `false`.

-5. **Would This Work?**
+5. **How This Work?**
-   Yes, this approach should work.
    OpenFGA’s conditional tuples can enforce conditions at authorization check time.
 By coupling your invitation logic to these conditions:

    - **Camunda** updates the condition context after each invitation is sent (or any other business logic event).
    - **OpenFGA** enforces that the user can only perform the action (e.g., send invitations) if the condition (`remaining_invitations > 0`) is met.